The-OpenROAD-Project/OpenROAD/docs/index.md

-# Welcome to OpenROAD\'s documentation!
+# Welcome to OpenROAD's documentation!

 The OpenROAD ("Foundations and Realization of Open, Accessible Design") project was launched in June 2018 within the DARPA IDEA program.
-OpenROAD aims to bring down the barriers of cost, expertise and unpredictability that currently block designers\' access to hardware implementation in advanced technologies.
+OpenROAD aims to bring down the barriers of cost, expertise and unpredictability that currently block designers' access to hardware implementation in advanced technologies.
 The project team UC San Diego is developing a fully autonomous, open-source tool chain for digital layout generation across die, package and board, with initial focus on the RTL-to-GDSII phase of system-on-chip design.
-Thus, OpenROAD holistically attacks the multiple facets of today\'s design cost crisis: engineering resources, design tool licenses, project schedule, and risk.
+Thus, OpenROAD holistically attacks the multiple facets of today's design cost crisis: engineering resources, design tool licenses, project schedule, and risk.